 - Payment may be made by cash or check, or by department charge number with the permission of the department.
 If paying with a department charge number, the student should provide the number at the time of the request.

 During the submission process, poster presenters will choose a preferred judging time for their poster.
 Once your judging time has been assigned, you MUST be present during that time or your poster will not be judged.
 Oral presenters must be present during their assigned time slot.
-In addition, you (or a friend) must be present during the registration time (9:00 am - 10:45 am) to pick up your registration materials and hang your poster.
+In addition, you (or a friend) must be present during the registration time (12 to 1 p.m. on Monday and 9 to 11 a.m. on Tuesday) to pick up your registration materials and hang your poster.

-Beverages and light refreshments will be served throughout the day with a reception and awards ceremony at 3:30 pm.
+Beverages and light refreshments will be served throughout both days with a reception and awards ceremony at 3:30 p.m. on Tuesday.

 Poster presenters only need to bring their poster.
 The poster can consist of a pre-printed large sheet, or separate pieces of paper that you put up on a display board.
 We will provide the display board and thumbtacks.
 Oral presenters should bring their presentations on a flash drive.

-Please e-mail Dr. Lloyd Ackert (email@example.com) with your name and poster title and the edits you need made.
+Please e-mail Lloyd Ackert, PhD, (email@example.com) with your name and poster title and the edits you need made.

-The presenter listed for each poster will receive a certificate of participation.
-Winners in each category will also receive Visa gift cards: $100 for 1st place, $75 for 2nd place, and $50 for 3rd.
+The presenter listed for each poster or oral presentation will receive a certificate of participation.
+Winners in each category will also receive Visa gift cards.